Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/1-call-own-api-aspnet-core-mvc/README.md

     1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
     1. Ensure that the **My APIs** tab is selected.
-    1. In the list of APIs, select the API `TodoListApi`.
+    1. In the list of APIs, select the API `ciam-dotnet-api`.
     1. In the **Delegated permissions** section, select **ToDoList.Read**, **ToDoList.ReadWrite** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.
 1. At this stage, the permissions are assigned correctly, but since it's a CIAM tenant, the users themselves cannot consent to these permissions.
 To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
 Select the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
 You need to be a tenant admin to be able to carry out this operation.